Who I Am

 • Traveled to Kenya with our kids and photographed an orphanage called Heroes of the Nation

-• Was a weekly church youth group teacher/leader for children’s programs for over a decade – Bible Study Fellowship, AWANA, Big Wednesday, Kids’ Club, Pioneer Club, and Middle School Youth Group
+• Led/taught weekly youth groups and children’s programs for over a decade – Bible Study Fellowship, AWANA, Big Wednesday, Kids’ Club, Pioneer Club, Middle School Youth Group, and VBS

 • Sold photo calendars, cards, and books at Orcas Island Farmers’ Market